khazra18/demobranch/README.md

 # This is a Demo Branch and merge repository
 I am changing this file from local system
-I am modifying this file from featurebranch 1 \n
+I am modifying this file from featurebranch 1 \n Removed and added new line from git branch demo and main branch
-I am adding this file from workspace 1 and feature 2 branch